-Childhood obesity, youth unemployment, low-income prevalence, a weak sense of social belonging...there’s lots of challenges facing our young people, especially those from underserved communities.
+Childhood obesity, youth unemployment, low-income prevalence, a weak sense of social belonging...there are a lot of challenges facing today's young people, especially those from underserved communities.
 All of this can make it hard to envision better days ahead.

-But despite the challenges, we know youth have a lot of potential to make a better future for themselves, their communities and for Canada.
+But despite the challenges, we know youth have the potential to make a better future for themselves, their communities, and for Canada.

 Here are some of the ways YMCAs across Canada are giving youth the opportunity to discover how awesome they really are: